rusty-octopus/qrand/README.md

 * How to calculate sequence with u64
     * It is not clear at the moment how to get the alpha values from the inverse of the golden ratios
     * Document this when you've found out
+    * One problem is that we need the most siginificant digits "after" the radix, i.e. conversion to i128 may be necessary
+* Can Sobol Seqeunce be completely calculated with u64?
+    * Yes they can, according to [sobol.cc](https://web.maths.unsw.edu.au/~fkuo/sobol/sobol.cc)

 ## Todo

 1. Define first simple interfaces & write unit tests
+    * Rename get_j_th_of_n_th to get_elem_of_dim
 2. Start with Sobol or Rd 2-Dimensional (enables visualization in plots)
 3. Find out how to write "pure virtual" interfaces / static factoy pattern in Rust
+4. Extract and heavily test own `fract` function
 4. Then initialisation
     * Sobol: polynomials & direction things
     * Rd: alphas, i.e. golden ratios